lapicidae/vdr-server/README.md

 Parameters are passed via the corresponding file in `vdr/system/conf.d/`.
 Most other files related to plugins are located in `vdr/config/plugins/`.

+### eMail Notification
+For example, the VDR plugin [epgsearch](https://github.com/vdr-projects/vdr-plugin-epgsearch) can send a notification by e-mail (sendmail).
+To provide sendmail functionality [msmtp](https://marlam.de/) is used and the configuration is done in `vdr/system/eMail.conf`.
+Please refer to the [msmtp documentation](https://marlam.de/msmtp/documentation/) for configuration instructions.

 ## Bonus